KaustubhaChhanda/cyvex/README.md

 The built extension will be in the `dist/` folder.

+### Configuration

+**Optional: AbuseIPDB API Key Setup**

+For full threat detection capabilities, you can optionally configure an AbuseIPDB API key:

+1. Register for a free account at [AbuseIPDB.com](https://www.abuseipdb.com/register)
+2. Generate an API key from your account dashboard
+3. Click the Cyvex extension icon → ⚙️ Settings
+4. Enter your API key in the settings page
+5. Click "Save Settings"

+**Note**: The extension works without an API key, but with limited functionality.
+Adding a key enables full IP reputation checking.

 ### Testing

 1. Load the extension in Chrome developer mode
 2. Visit various websites to test link scanning
 3. Check the popup for security status updates
 4. Verify security tips are displayed correctly
+5. Test the chatbot by clicking the purple robot button
+6. Test keyboard shortcut (Ctrl+Shift+X) to toggle security overlay

 ## Contributing